April – June

-I saw that A.C.R. were playing at Ronnie Scott‘s in London so we went up early to see if we could catch them while they were sound checking.
+Seeing that A.C.R. were playing at Ronnie Scott‘s in Soho, we went up early to try and catch them while they were sound checking.
 We printed off another copy of the ‘contract’ and headed up to London.

 Another Hero regular was Dave Harvey (The Hero was the pub in Bagshot we all drank in).
 Dave used to run the Get Downs at The Agincourt in Camberley.
 Funk and soul from the ’60s and ’70s..

 It just so happens that there was a Get Down that night in Camberley.
 We knew everyone would be there and so, rather than stay and get on the guest list for A.C.R., we were so excited that we’d met them and seen them sound check, we declined the offer of the gig and headed back to Camberley to tell everyone about our adventure!
 Haha!

 So, on June 14th 1986, A Certain Ratio came to Aldershot.

 Luckily Dave Driscoll was in with his trusty Walkman and so was able to record the night, here’s the set opener ‘Flight’.